HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 6. Station Control/section 6-3 Receiver, Transmitter, Transceiver.md

 - Holding the radio near a vehicle window
 - Positioning the radio where metal obstructions are minimized

-Pro tip: If you must operate inside the vehicle, try to keep your handheld as close to a window as possible to minimize signal loss.
+Pro tip: If you must operate inside the vehicle, try to keep your handheld as high up and as close to a window as possible to minimize signal loss.

-#### Final Thoughts
+---

 Remember, whether you're using a simple handheld or a fancy base station, the principles are the same.
 Your radio is constantly switching between listening and talking.